 7. Dental Problems

-Your dog will lick his nose if he has gum disease, tooth decay, or other oral problems.
+Your dog will lick its nose if it has gum disease, tooth decay, or other oral problems.
 Your dog could also be having swelling tongue, mouth, or jaw because of built-up fluid.

 Ensure your dog’s mouth is clean by regularly brushing their teeth to prevent oral issues that can cause nose licking.